dmartinol/rhpam-cop/README.md

-# TBD
-* Should we package the release somewhere, like https://redhat-cop.github.io?
-* Review NOTES.txt to show the status of the chart

 # RHPAM packaged with Helm chart
 This repository holds a configurable Helm chart of [RHPAM](https://developers.redhat.com/products/rhpam/overview), to simplify the deployment in the OpenShift environment, exposing the following features: